intel-ai/timedf/README.md

 Or you can install all requirements with: `pip install -e .[all]`

+If you are a developer you might benefit from installing linter and tesing dependencies:

+`pip install -r requirements/unittests.txt`

+`pip install -r requirements/linters.txt`

 ## Main benchmarks launching script

 Main script is called `run_modin_tests.py`. ```run_modin_tests.py -h``` will show all script's parameters.